lukecav/awesome-wp-speed-up/README.md

 * [10 Varnish Cache mistakes and how to avoid them](https://info.varnish-software.com/blog/10-varnish-cache-mistakes-and-how-avoid-them) - Caching an object with a Set-Cookie header can have devastating effects, as any client requesting the object will get that same cookie set.
 * [How do I enable HTTP/2 Server Push in WordPress](https://support.cloudflare.com/hc/en-us/articles/115002816808-How-do-I-enable-HTTP-2-Server-Push-in-WordPress) - HTTP/2 Server Push allows a website to push content to a browser, without having to wait for the HTML of one page to render first.
 * [Get to know New Relic Reporting for WordPress](https://10up.com/blog/2017/new-relic-wordpress/) - New Relic is a SaaS product that offers application performance monitoring (APM), which provides developers with real-time data for use in proactive diagnostics as well as debugging.
 This data—including basic information about WordPress hooks, plugins, and themes—can be queried and visualized using the New Relic Insights dashboard.
+* [What Is HTTP/3 – Lowdown on the Fast New UDP-Based Protocol](https://kinsta.com/blog/http3/) - HTTP/3 builds on User Datagram Protocol (UDP), and is already being used by prominent internet companies such as Google and Facebook.
+*
 Hope this was helpful.

 For any missing resources, please add them as issues. https://github.com/lukecav/awesome-wp-speed-up/issues